-This castle-like structure and former church has incredible stained glass windows, sprial staircases, and stone to capture amazing photos for your feed.
+This castle-like structure and former church has incredible stained glass windows, spiral staircases, and stone to capture amazing photos for your feed.
 Go inside and take in the brilliance or admire it from afar.

 The Murals Around Town

 Beaumont’s street art scene has grown quite a bit over the years.
-See Frida Kahlo, the Mermaid, and Dragonfly at 660 Fannin Street, the colorful creations outside the Civic Center and Stir it Up and the interiors of Tacos La Bamba and Crazy Cajun.
+See Frida Kahlo, The Mermaid, and Dragonfly at 660 Fannin Street, the colorful creations outside the Civic Center and Stir it Up and the interiors of Tacos La Bamba and Crazy Cajun.